kornysietsma/clj-ng-rest-sample/README.md

 `lein ring server` will run a server.

-`lein midje` will run tests, once I have tests.
+`lein midje` will run all tests
+Note by default this includes the end to end tests.

+There are aliases for unit tests:
+`lein unit`
+and integration:
+`lein integration`

+see the aliases in project.clj to see how these work.

 ## notes